-Arguments in advertising find that appeal may sell well.
-Such arguments may sound stronger than they really are, however, because it is the arguments in themselves and not the persons that advocate them, that should be the basis for reaching conclusions.
+Appealing persons and situations are often used in advertising.
+Status guys may sell well and seem stronger and more successful than they really are.
+Further, the arguments in themselves and not the persons that advocate them, should be the basis for reaching conclusions.
 (Buzan 1988:88-89)

 In other words, denigration is smearing or scapegoating people to escape the unwelcome tidings they stands up to.
 Denigration may be a neurotic defence and lead into well camouflaged insanity.
 Its milder variants can be like "attacking the player instead of aiming at the ball" in soccer (football).
 Those who do so, have to be penalised (in football).

 It is generally much more shameful to lose a good reputation than never to have acquired it. - Pliny the Elder

 3. Emotive Language

 The use of emotionally loaded words - strong words - may subtly influence our judgements through our emotions.
 The question is whether (or how far) strong words are warranted in any case.
 It they can be substantiated, their use may be fair and also fit.
 However, some emotive language may play on strong words and attachments and even identifications with one's group, or peers, or leaders, and so on.
 Emotive language can mislead our perceptions too.
 Demagogues are among those who speculate in using emotive language.
 It is also found in propaganda.
 [Tor 89]

 The secret of the demagogue is to appear as dumb as his audience so that these people can believe themselves as smart as he is. - Harry Zohn